-The Comhairle received a major increase in funding for new build housing over the 3 year period to 2021.
+The Comhairle received a major increase in funding for new build housing over the 3 year period to March 2021.
 We are working closely with the Comhairle to plan and deliver this significantly increased programme including the development of a new care provision in Stornoway on the Goathill site owned by HHP.
-A masterplan was completed which will see HHP deliver a 50 bed housing with care development and around 75 houses on the site.
+Planning approval was obtained in December 2018 for the project which will see HHP deliver a 50 bed housing with care development and 74 houses on the site.
+Procurement of contractors is underway with a view to a site start being achieved early in 2019/20.

-At April 2018 there were 79 houses under construction across a number of sites with a further 34 either due to start or at tendering stage.
+At the 31st of March 2019 there were 50 houses under construction across a number of sites with a further 171 either due to start or at tendering stage.